-Step One: Choose Your Fruit with Care
+Choose Your Fruit With Care

 Choose firm, unblemished pears for canning.
 Its often wondered if pears should be hard when canning.
 It is best to use ones that are slightly underripe, though not completely hard.
 The overly ripe fruit is more likely to float in the jars and also has a lower acid content.
 It is the naturally present acidity of the pears that helps to preserve them, not the canning liquid.

 Slice off the stems as well as a thin slice from the bottom of each pear.
 Peel the pears using a vegetable peeler.
 Cut them in half and use a paring knife to slice out the seeds and cores.

 Prepare a large bowl of acidulated water (2 tablespoons white vinegar or lemon juice in a gallon of water).
 Chop the peeled and cored pears into slices or chunks, whichever you prefer.
 Very small pears such as Seckels may be canned whole or in halves.
 Add the chunks or slices to the bowl of acidulated water as you go.
 This step prevents discoloration.
 Once all of the pears are cut up and in the acidulated water, drain them in a colander.

 Briefly Cook the Pears in Syrup, Water, or Juice